-It is important not to breed a dog with Legg-Calve-Perthes disease as this can pass on the gene.
+It is important not to breed a dog with Legg-Calve-Perthes disease to avoid passing on the gene.
 Instead, dogs with Legg-Calve-Perthes disease should be spayed or neutered.

 Responsible breeders often test the hips of dog breeds predisposed to Legg-Calve-Perthes disease before breeding them.
-Testing can be done by submitting radiographs to the Orthopedic Foundation for Animals where they can be reviewed for signs of Legg-Calve-Perthes disease and hip dysplasia.
+Testing can be done by submitting radiographs to the Orthopedic Foundation for Animals (OFA) where they can be reviewed for signs of LCPD and hip dysplasia.

-If you are buying a small dog breed from a breeder, ask if the parents' hips have been looked at by a vet, ideally via OFA.
+If you are buying a small dog breed from a breeder, ask if the parents' hips have been examined by a vet, ideally via the OFA.